JanDeulofeu/Zopa/README.md

  To calculate the loan rate:

  - The lenders CSV has been filtered to get the lowest rate
- - This interest rate has been decreased by 0.11, having Zopa the best interest rate in front of the Lenders
+ - This interest rate has been decreased by 0.11, giving Zopa the best interest rate in front of the Lenders
- - All rate have been rounded to the upper closet value, from 6.79% to 7%
+ - All rates have been rounded up to the closest value, from 6.79% to 7.0%
  - The repayments have been rounded to the closest value with 2 digits

  ## ZOPA CLI Application